jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 >
 > - First, I am a big fan of flakes.
 > I think they're simpler and more coherent than "classic" Nix, and tend to recommend beginners to start with Flakes no matter what.
 > - More pertinently, I think that flakes' greater emphasis on reproducibility and hermeticity make them especially appropriate here.
-Any accidental version drift invalidates the entire infrastructure/pipeline, so the hygiene provided by lock files is invaluable.
+Any accidental version drift can invalidate the entire infrastructure/pipeline, so the hygiene we get from lock files is invaluable.

 Comparisons with other methods
 ------------------------------
 The ideas presented here are not necessarily new, nor is the approach I advocate for the only way of integrating Terraform and Nix.
-I do feel, however, that it is the most effective solution out of all the options I know of, so let's take a second to compare it to the two most prominent alternatives: NixOps and `terraform-nixos`.
+I do feel, however, that it is the most effective solution out of all the options I know of.
+Let's take a second to compare it to the two most prominent alternatives: NixOps and `terraform-nixos`.

 ### NixOps

 [NixOps](https://github.com/NixOS/nixops) is Nix's "official" cloud deployment system.
-It is conceptually similar to Terraform, (and older, actually,) but with a focus on deploying NixOS.
+It is conceptually similar to Terraform, (and older, actually,) but with a focus on just deploying NixOS.

 The biggest problem with NixOps is that, unlike Nix itself, it has a lot of viable alternatives, and the industry has picked Terraform as the de facto [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) platform.
-NixOps sadly doesn't have the engineering effort behind it that is required to make always make it "just work", so if you do use it, you should expect to do a lot of that engineering yourself as soon as you stray from the golden path.
+NixOps sadly doesn't have the engineering effort behind it that is required to always make it "just work", so if you do use it, you should expect to do a lot of that engineering yourself as soon as you stray from the golden path.

-NixOps does boast uniquely tight integration with Nix, but as we'll see later, we can achieve very nice integration with just Terraform as well.
+NixOps does of course boast uniquely tight integration with Nix, but as we'll see later, we can actually achieve similar results with Terraform.

 ### `terraform-nixos`

 [`terraform-nixos`](https://github.com/tweag/terraform-nixos) is a Terraform module for managing remote NixOS installations.
 It is [recommended on the NixOS website](https://nixos.org/guides/deploying-nixos-using-terraform.html) as _the_ way to deploy NixOS using Terraform.

-My main issue with it is that it is too opinionated for how little it actually does:
+My main issue with it is that it is way too opinionated for how little it actually does:
 It is easy to reach a point where you need to tweak its behavior so much that you might as well write something yourself, and when you do, you'll find that it only takes a few dozen lines or so anyway.
 So, ultimately, I think it's a better use of your time to just implement all the deployment code yourself from the get-go.